open-telemetry/opentelemetry.io/content/en/docs/demo/services/frontend.md

 sdk.start();
 ```

-Node required modules are loaded using the `--require` command line argument.
+Node required modules are loaded using the `--require` command-line argument.
 This can be done in the `scripts.start` section of `package.json` and starting
 the application using `npm start`.